Ruby (Jennie album): Background

 In December 2023, months after leaving YG Entertainment, Jennie announced that she had founded a record label, Odd Atelier.
 During her January 2024 appearance on The Seasons: Lee Hyo-ri's Red Carpet, Jennie said she aimed to release a full-length album that year.
-Two months later, South Korean news outlets that she would release an album in June.
+Two months later, South Korean news outlets reported that she would release an album in June.
 Odd Atelier denied the rumors, stating Jennie was working on the album with no scheduled release date.
 After their April collaboration "Spot!", South Korean rapper Zico revealed to Billboard he had "the chance to peek at Jennie's to-be-released solo track demos" and that there were "so many good ones".
 In May, while attending the Met Gala's Sleeping Beauties: Reawakening Fashion, she told Vogue, "I also have a lot more coming with my album, wink, wink."
 On June 20, a Beats Solo Buds advertisement included a solo track of hers, which was presumed to be on her upcoming album.
 In the song, she raps over a trap beat about taking back her narrative and standing up for herself.

 In September, it was announced Jennie had signed a recording contract with Columbia Records in partnership with Odd Atelier.
 In an October Harper's Bazaar cover story, she said she was in the studio going over lyrics and "cutting, cutting, cutting" vocals from "morning to night."
 The following month, she announced in a Weverse post that the album would be released in 2025.
 On Christmas Day, she said in a holiday greeting video that she had "satisfactory results from 11 months of work" and that it will be "a little bit of everything for everyone.
 It's like a buffet for you guys."
 In January 2025, Jennie appeared in a cover story for Billboard, where she discussed her album preparations, stating she was "almost there" in terms of its release.